-Note: If Require two-step verification for all users is enabled, all users on the account will be logged out and required to configure Two-Step Verification once they try and log back in.
+Note: If Require two-step verification for all users is enabled, all users on the account are logged out and required to configure Two-Step Verification once they try and log back in.

 Note: It's also possible to configure by manually typing in a secret code.
-Select that option in Google Authenticator and click the link labeled Or, you can manually enter a secret code in Sprout Social.
+Select that option in Google Authenticator and click the link labeled Or, you can manually enter a secret code in Sprout.

-After verifying your device, Sprout Social will produce 10 backup codes.
+After verifying your device, Sprout produces 10 backup codes.
 These codes can be used to verify your account in the event you do not have access to your mobile device and Google Authenticator.